SmartControllerJS/SmartController/smartphonecontroller.md

 ## Making a new controller - demo

 Let's make a simple accelerometer demo.
-Once its ready you can upload the file to your GitHub repository and test it with the <a href ='https://smartcontrollerjs.github.io/Controllers/stats.html'> statistics page </a>.
+Once it's ready, you can upload the file to your GitHub repository and test it with the <a href ='https://smartcontrollerjs.github.io/Controllers/stats.html'> statistics page </a>.

 1. Start by creating an empty HTML file and including: